 Bruner's scaffolding made Vygotsky's theoretical insight concrete.
 Teachers could now ask: What is the child's current level?
 What is the goal?
 What temporary support would help them bridge that gap?
 When should I reduce the support?

-Language and Learning: Two Perspectives
+How Language Affects Learning: Two Views

 Vygotsky saw language as the fundamental tool of cognitive development.
 When a child talks aloud whilst working, they're not just practising; they're thinking.
 Language externalises thought, and through this externalisation, thought becomes refined and deliberate.
 The child who says, "I need to add the tens first," is using language to control their own thinking.